tsgates/arch-wiki-markdown/wiki/Realtime_process_management.md

     @audio          -       nice           -10
     @audio          -       memlock         40000

-> Add user to audio group

-    $ sudo gpasswd -a username audio

-The standard settings are enough to get jack-server running with hydrogen or ardour.
-For some other applications it might be necessary to redefine the values for rt_prio from 65 to 80 or even higher!

-The following settings work for me also with ardour:
+An example for why one might want to alter these settings is to get high-performance audio working.
+The defaults are permissive enough to get jack-server running with hydrogen or ardour.
+However, for higher performance audio applications it might be necessary to redefine the values for rt_prio from 65 to 80 or even higher!
+The following settings work well with ardour:

     @audio          -       rtprio          70
     @audio          -       memlock         250000

+See Pro Audio for more on professional audio configuration of an Arch system.

+There are an infinite variety of possible PAM limits configurations.
+While an overview is provided here, it is highly advisable to read the man 5 limits.conf page in order to better understand these functions.

 History
 -------